A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

-is a reinforcement learning algorithm, which learns and records policies and takes action to maximize the expectation.
-The letter 'Q' stands for the quality of actions that are taken.
-Q-Learning is model-free, so that it does not require to build environmental networks.
+\paragraph{Q-Learning} is an RL algorithm that learns and records policies and takes action to maximize the expectation.
+The letter $Q$ stands for the quality of the actions that are taken.
+Q-Learning is model-free, so it does not require environmental networks to be built.

-The algorithm centralizes on the quality of state-action combinations:
+The algorithm is centralized on the quality of state--action combinations:

 In the beginning, $Q$ is initialized randomly.
-At each time step $t$, action $a_t$ associates with a transformation cost/reward to the next stage $s_{t+1}$, the cost/reward is denoted as $r_t$.
-The quality $Q$ is updated by utilizing the Bellman Equation (Quality Value Function presented in \textbf{Section 3.1}):
+At each time step $t$, action $a_t$ is associated with a transformation cost/reward to the next stage $s_{t+1}$, where the cost/reward is denoted as $r_t$.
+The quality $Q$ is updated by utilizing the Bellman equation as the following:

 where $\alpha$ is the learning rate and $\lambda$ is the discount factor.